Class GridGeometry

 protected GridGeometry(GridGeometry other)

-Creates a new grid geometry with the same values than the given grid geometry.
+Creates a new grid geometry with the same values as the given grid geometry.
 This is a copy constructor for subclasses.

 Parameters: